What follows is a cautionary tale about what could happen if you sign a consumer contract without paying close attention to the small-print.

 Anyway, Mr. or Mrs. Anon aggregated a bunch of purported negative Landmark Lofts reviews from across the Web — ones that the accuser alleged had been removed from their respective websites.

-I found a lady called Lise Thorne at the first attempt, and confirmed that she was a very real person with a very real experience of using Landmark Lofts.
+I confirmed that she was a very real person with a very real experience of using Landmark Lofts.
 We exchanged anecdotes, punctuated only by gasps of incredulity.

 Indeed, Lise Thorne arranged a meet-up — tea, crumpets, the works — with OTHER Landmark Lofts customers to share their harrowing experiences.